thomasleuthold/NoteBerg/README.md

 # NoteBerg

-> **Beta software** — NoteBerg is an experimental, personal note-taking app built almost entirely through **vibe coding** (AI-assisted development).
+> **Beta software** — NoteBerg is a personal note-taking app developed with AI assistance.
 It is not production-ready.
 Expect rough edges, breaking changes, and missing features.

-A cross-platform note-taking app with handwriting support, text editing, and Nextcloud sync — built as an experiment in how far AI-assisted development can take a real-world desktop application.
+A cross-platform note-taking app with handwriting support, text editing, and Nextcloud sync.

 ## Features